Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Acuna leads Atlanta with an OBP of .418, plus a team-best slugging percentage of .570.
+- Acuna has an OPS of .982, fueled by an OBP of .416 to go with a slugging percentage of .566.
+All three of those stats are tops among Atlanta hitters this season.

-- Among the qualifying batters in MLB, he ranks third in batting average, second in on-base percentage, and fifth in slugging.
+- Among qualified batters in baseball, he ranks third in batting average, second in on-base percentage, and fifth in slugging.

-- Acuna will look to extend his four-game hitting streak.
-He's batting .350 in his last outings.
+- Acuna enters this game on a five-game hitting streak.
+In his last outings, he's hitting .364.

-- Acuna has had an RBI in 49 games this season (38.6%), including 16 multi-RBI outings (12.6%).
-He has also driven in three or more of his team's runs in nine contests.
+- Acuna has driven home a run in 49 games this year (38.3%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.